How Norway’s Largest Bank is Using its Sustainable Product Framework to Fund a Greener Future

 With these goals on the horizon, DNB needed to update and enhance its existing sustainable product framework.
 The original framework, instituted in 2019, provided transparency and predictability for DNB’s sustainable financing operations, but revitalizing the framework would ensure that it remained in line with new technologies and upcoming regulations, like the EU Taxonomy.

 “It is very important to provide transparency to our customers.
-By collaborating with Sustainalytics, our sustainable finance framework says out loud that these are the projects that we consider green and that this is the criteria.
+By engaging with Sustainalytics, our sustainable finance framework says out loud that these are the projects that we consider green and that this is the criteria.
 It simplifies matters for everyone involved.”

 Magnus Meland Roed